Maffey/tech-products-finder/README.md

 # tech-products-finder
-Find tech products on x-kom and put them into CSV file.
+Find tech products on shopping website and put them into csv file.